What is depression?

 - Connect: Surround yourself with trusted, positive people who you feel safe and comfortable in confiding.

 - Journal: Keep track of your moods through a journal.
-Track how you are feeling throughout the day in order to look at your improvements or growth areas.
+Track how you are feeling throughout the day to look at your improvements or growth areas.
 Learn more about journaling and the importance of documenting your mood!

-- Sleep well: Sleeping is essential for a healthy and balanced life style!
+- Sleep well: Sleeping is essential for a healthy and balanced lifestyle!
 Here are a few helpful tips on improving your quality of sleep.

-- Understand negative thinking patterns: Gain knowledge on negative thoughts, and challenge yourself to have a more positive outlook!
+- Understand negative thinking patterns: Gain knowledge on negative thoughts and challenge yourself to have a more positive outlook!
 Learn more about identifying negative thoughts and how to overcome them.

 Most importantly give yourself some slack!
 Expect gradual changes in your mood, but depression cannot be “fixed” immediately.
 It’s a process, but you’re making positive steps in the right direction!